 TGo4EventServerFactory (base class): (contains factory methods that already know the above implementations.

 User step factories must inherit from this class!)

-TGo4StepFactory This TGo4EventServerFactory can be used in most cases as user factory to set up the analysis steps (examples Simple and 1Step).
-TGo4AnalysisStep objects of this class hold the definition of an analysis step
+TGo4StepFactory This TGo4EventServerFactory can be used in most cases as user factory to set up the analysis steps (example 1Step).

+TGo4AnalysisStep objects of this class hold the definition of an analysis step.